 Kerflow

-I am currently working at Inria Startup Studio on the Kerflow project.
-The goal is to leverage and transform a research project into a viable business model.
+I worked at Inria Startup Studio on the Kerflow project alongside my colleague Diane Dewez.
+The goal was to leverage and transform a research project into a viable business model.

 Over the past months, I have had the opportunity to combine the knowledge I gained in product development at Actronika with the research skills acquired during my PhD studies.